John Ely (surgeon): Post Revolution

 After the war, Col. Ely applied to Congress for recompense for his services and for the money he had devoted to the revolution.
 General Henry Knox, Secretary of War, supported this and President Washington wrote the Colonel promising a successful outcome for his petition.
 The House adopted a bill to grant him $20,000.00.
 But U.S. Senator Oliver Ellsworth opposed money grants and successfully fought the Ely measure in the Senate.
 Some forty years later his heirs presented a claim to Congress, which was approved, but as most of the papers in the case had been lost, only $5,000.00 of back pay was allowed.

 Ely wrote repeatedly to George Washington seeking his assistance.

 After his release from Long Island, he returned to Westbrook where he resumed his medical practice.

 Ely died in Westbrook, CT on October 3, 1800, aged 63.
 He is buried in the Old Burying Ground in Westbrook next to the gravestone of his father-in-law, the Rev. William Worthington.
 His entreaties to Washington were fruitless during his lifetime, and he died impoverished.

 Among his friends he numbered Washington, Lafayette, and Rochambeau.
 Mrs. Ely was able to speak in their native tongue to the French officers she entertained.
-Washington wrote the Colonel affectionate letters acknowledging his “incomparable services.”
-He was invited to dinner by General Benedict Arnold, before the latter betrayed his country: “General Arnold's compliments wait on Col. Ely.
-He asks the favor of his company to dine with him at his house today at 2 o'clock.”
+Washington wrote the Colonel affectionate letters acknowledging his "incomparable services."
+He was invited to dinner by General Benedict Arnold, before the latter betrayed his country: "General Arnold's compliments wait on Col. Ely.
+He asks the favor of his company to dine with him at his house today at 2 o'clock."

 Notable descendants

 John Ely's grandson Samuel Griswold Goodrich, also known as Peter Parley, was a noted author and diplomat whose book Recollections of a Lifetime was the source for the information herein not otherwise cited.
+Samuel's daughter, Emily Goodrich Smith, was a newspaper correspondent.